asciinema/asciinema-server/app/views/docs/embedding.html.md

 * medium
 * big

-For example, to make the font big use the following script:

-    <script type="text/javascript" src="https://asciinema.org/a/14.js" id="asciicast-14" async data-size="big"></script>

-#### theme
+### theme

 The `theme` option allows overriding a theme used for the terminal.
 It defaults to a theme set by the asciicast author (or to "tango" if not set by the author).
-There are 3 available themes:
+There are 4 available themes:

 * seti
 * tango
 * solarized-dark
 * solarized-light

-For example, to use Solarized Dark theme use the following script:

-    <script type="text/javascript" src="https://asciinema.org/a/14.js" id="asciicast-14" async data-theme="solarized-dark"></script>

-#### autoplay

-The `autoplay` option allows for automatic playback start when the player loads.
-Accepted values:

-* 0 / false - do not start playback automatically (default)
-* 1 / true - start playback automatically

-For example, to make the asciicast auto play use the following script:

-    <script type="text/javascript" src="https://asciinema.org/a/14.js" id="asciicast-14" async data-autoplay="true"></script>

-#### loop

-The `loop` option allows for looping the playback.
-This option is usually combined with `autoplay` option.
-Accepted values:

-* 0 / false - disable looping (default)
-* 1 / true - enable looping

-For example, to make the asciicast play infinitely use the following script:

-    <script type="text/javascript" src="https://asciinema.org/a/14.js" id="asciicast-14" async data-loop="true"></script>

 ## oEmbed / Open Graph / Twitter Card